-Based on various studies about the relationship between emotions and the physiopathology of the immune system, lasting or intense stress and anxiety have been shown to influence a number of human inflammatory and autoimmune diseases, including rheumatoid arthritis, psoriasis, fibromyalgia, inflammatory bowel disease, multiple scleroses, thyroiditis, asthma, dermatitis, and many others.
+Based on various studies about the relationship between emotions and the physiopathology of the immune system, lasting or intense stress and anxiety have been shown to influence several human inflammatory and autoimmune diseases, including rheumatoid arthritis, psoriasis, fibromyalgia, inflammatory bowel disease, multiple sclerosis, thyroiditis, asthma, dermatitis, and many others.